-Marianne's weekly sessions with a neuro specialist EP have been life-changin.
-“My EP went through all my history, my test results, I don’t think I’ve ever had such a thorough assessment.
-They really work on not just your MS but everything that’s going on in your life.”
+Marianne's weekly sessions with a neuro specialist EP have been life-changing.
+'My EP went through all my history, my test results, I don’t think I’ve ever had such a thorough assessment.
+They really work on not just your MS but everything that’s going on in your life.'

 A mother of three and public servant, Bec had always been active — commuting by bike, hiking with her family, restoring furniture.
 Post-diagnosis, she had to rethink how she moved through the world.